All-new Volvo XC90 sets new standards with Top Safety Pick+ rating from IIHS

 City Safety is the umbrella name for advanced collision avoidance functionality at the Swedish company.
 Using advanced RaCam, (Radar-Camera) technology positioned in the windscreen, City Safety delivers advanced vehicle-to-vehicle collision avoidance functionality and protects other vulnerable road users, such as pedestrians and cyclists in a broad range of scenarios.

 Volvo Car Group in 2014

 For the 2014 financial year, Volvo Car Group recorded an operating profit of 2,252 MSEK (1,919 MSEK in 2013).
 Revenue over the period amounted to 129,959 MSEK (122,245 MSEK).
 For the full year 2014, global sales reached a record 465,866 cars, an increase of 8.9 per cent versus 2013.
 The record sales and operating profit cleared the way for Volvo Car Group to continue investing in its global transformation plan.

 About Volvo Car Group

-As of December 2013, Volvo Cars had over 23,000 employees worldwide.
+As of December 2014, Volvo Cars had over 26,000 employees worldwide.
 Volvo Cars head office, product development, marketing and administration functions are mainly located in Gothenburg, Sweden.
 Volvo Cars head office for China is located in Shanghai.
-The company’s main car production plants are located in Gothenburg (Sweden), Ghent (Belgium) and Chengdu (China) while engines are manufactured in Skövde (Sweden) and Zhangjiakou (China) and body components in Olofström (Sweden).
+The company’s main car production plants are located in Gothenburg (Sweden), Ghent (Belgium) and Chengdu (China), while engines are manufactured in Skövde (Sweden) and Zhangjiakou (China) and body components in Olofström (Sweden).